Research Governance, Ethics and Compliance

 The Academic Senate and its sub-committees, including the University Research Committee provides academic governance oversight of research and research training activities at Charles Sturt University.
 The Research Committee promotes a strong culture of responsible research at Charles Sturt.
 More information regarding Senate and academic governance is available from the Office of Governance and Corporate Affairs including committee meeting schedules.

 The University compliance committees have been established to ensure the ethical, responsible and safe conduct of research that respects participants, animals and the environment.
-The committees report to the Deputy Vice Chancellor-Research and Engagement and the University’s Finance Audit and Risk Committee.
+The committees report to the Deputy Vice Chancellor-Research and the University’s Audit and Risk Committee.

 The five University compliance committees are listed below, specific information regarding these committees is available at each of the relevant committee webpages.

 Ethics and compliance ensures that research and teaching undertaken at Charles Sturt University aligns with the principle of respect for research participants, the wider community, animals and the environment.
 Charles Sturt has established five compliance committees to undertake this role.